- Academic Affairs

 - The Operations Section is responsible for the actual response to mitigate, control, and resolve the emergency.

 - The Planning Section is responsible for developing the Incident Action Plan (IAP) for the emergency.
-They also serve to collect, monitor, and analyze information about that emergency in order to assist in the response.
+It also serves to collect, monitor, and analyze information about that emergency in order to assist in the response.

 - The Logistics Section is responsible for obtaining the necessary supplies, personnel, and material required for response to an emergency.

-- The Finance & Administration Section is responsible for overseeing the purchasing and accounting for the costs associated with the response to an emergency.
-This section is also responsible for documenting expenditures due to the response to an emergency so that the University can seek financial reimbursement for costs incurred during the response.
+- The Finance and Administration Section is responsible for overseeing the purchasing and accounting for the costs associated with the response to an emergency.
+This section also is responsible for documenting expenditures due to the response to an emergency so that the University can seek financial reimbursement for costs incurred during the response.

 Unified Command System